 This guide covers the steps to set up your filesystem to mount automatically upon boot on Linux.
-For OSX, see this guide.
+For macOS, see this guide.

 /etc/objectivefs.env/OBJECTIVEFS_PASSPHRASE exists so you can mount your filesystem without needing to enter the passphrase.

 If it doesn’t exist, create the file with your passphrase as the content.

 $ sudo ls /etc/objectivefs.env AWS_ACCESS_KEY_ID OBJECTIVEFS_LICENSE AWS_SECRET_ACCESS_KEY OBJECTIVEFS_PASSPHRASE

 _netdev is used by many Linux distributions to mark the file system as a network file system.